StilgarISCA/ClassicArcadeProjects/_posts/2016-12-17-Locking-Down-Control-Panels.md

 ![alt text](/img/tnf-lockdown-bar-chiseled.jpg "Lockdown bar in chiseled notches.")

 Securing the control panel to the cross bars was the tricky part.
-An authentic Track and Field cocktail control panel has three screws that go through the top of the control panel.
+An authentic Track & Field cocktail control panel has three screws that go through the top of the control panel.
 They're not positioned well because they obscure the text of the overlay.
 I decided to only use two screws and to locate them where they won't be obscuring anything noteworthy on the overlay.

 {% include image.html
             img="img/tnf-control-panel-screws.jpg"